-- -Use of sketch book to revisit and review facial drawing techniques from year 4 (printing) and 5 (drawing). - create more detailed proportions and close up expressions in portraits - confidently and strongly uses charcoal/pastels in response to light and dark, shadows and well-lit areas: - -Select appropriate techniques that can be used with different tools, to achieve a specific outcome. such as: hatching, scribbling, stippling, cross hatching blending to create light/ dark lines.
+-Use of sketch book to revisit and review facial drawing techniques from year 4 (printing) and 5 (drawing).

+- create more detailed proportions and close up expressions in portraits

+- confidently and strongly uses charcoal/pastels in response to light and dark, shadows and well-lit areas:

+-Select appropriate techniques that can be used with different tools, to achieve a specific outcome.